SECTION 9: NOETHER'S THEOREM

 The strong force facilitates the breaking of the primordial electromagnetic symmetry between matter and antimatter by enabling the creation of nuclear sub-units (quarks) and hence the formation of electrically neutral leptoquarks.
 Symmetry-breaking occurs via the asymmetric weak-force decay of electrically neutral composite quark combinations (electrically neutral leptoquarks) - decaying to the matter-only barons of our cosmos (protons, neutrons, hyperons).

-other (color/anticolor combinations, as in mesons).
-The symmetry
+or neutralize each other (color/anticolor combinations, as in

-themselves), just as all electrical charges are equivalent and can
+be swapped among themselves), just as all electrical charges are

-very high energy (perhaps via the massive "X" IVB, and/or at the
+at very high energy (perhaps via the massive "X" IVB, and/or at

 The Weak Force: (See: "The "W" IVBs and the Weak Force Mechanism".)